Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - Sega Mega Drive / Genesis
   - There are no tools to convert the colour palette of the sprites and the documentation is outdated.
-Tricky situation. 😬
+Tricky situation. 😬 There is a prototype build.
     <br/>
     <br/>
 - [Emscripten](https://emscripten.org/index.html) (SDL2)
   - Well, it's a mess.
 The build crashes right away.
-I tried so much, but can't get it working.
+I tried so much, but can't get it working. 😥😥😥
     <br/>
     <br/>
 - [Rust](https://www.rust-lang.org/)
   - This will take sometime.
-I want it to become nice, but there is a prototype project.
+I want it to become nice, but there is a prototype build.
     <br/>
     <br/>
 - PS3